nezeadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## The script 9-duplicate_last_line duplicates the last line of file iacta
 ## The script 10-no_more_js deletes all .js files from current directory and all sub-directories
 ## The script 11-directories counts the number of directories and sub-directories including hidden ones and excluding parent and current directories

-12_newest_files displays the 10 newest files in the current directory
+##12_newest_files displays the 10 newest files in the current directory

+##Files starting with 13-27 carryout other functions as well